An Incomplete Map of the GAN models

 Before we move further, let us take a glance at the map below.

 Figure: An incomplete map of GANs.

-The infinite modeling ability (IMA), assumes that the discriminator of the GAN with IMA can distinguish between real and fake examples, no matter how these samples are distributed.
-This is indeed a non-parametric assumption where the discriminator can have an infinite number of parameters.
+The unregularized modeling ability (UMA), assumes that the discriminator of the GAN with UMA can distinguish between real and fake examples, no matter how these samples are distributed.
+This is indeed a non-parametric assumption where the discriminator can be regressed to any arbitrary form.

 In contrast, the GANs with regularized modeling ability (RMA) resorts to a regularized model to distinguish between real and fake examples whose distributions satisfy certain regularity conditions.
 For example, both LS-GAN [Loss-Sensitive GAN, Qi2017] and WGAN [Wasserstein GAN, Arjovsky2017] are trained in a space of Lipschitz continuous functions, which are based on the Lipschitz regularity to distinguish between real and fake samples [Qi2017].

 The significance of UMA and RMA is they are assumed explicitly or implicitly in theoretical analysis to prove the consistency conjecture of a proposed GAN model, which is the density of their generated samples match the density of true samples.

 It has been shown [Qi2017] that both LS-GAN and WGAN are based on the Lipschitz regularity, an assumption that the model has regularized modeling ability in contrast to the non-parametric assumption of unregularized modeling ability used.

 Class 1: Unregularized Modeling Ability (UMA)